samkrem/ACL_UWB_Pose_Estimation_Research_Project/README.md

 * Dropout Rate: 0.1
 ### Input Specifications
 * Pose data ranges: Translational components: (X: 0-3.5m, Y: 0-3.5m, Z: 0-3.5m) and Rotational components: (Roll: -180°-180° , Pitch: -90°-90°, Yaw: -180°-180°).
 Note: For this experiment specifically, Neural Network input will only be x,y,yaw with complementary azimuth and elevation data although this neural network can be adapted to other UWB pose experiments that estiamte 6D pose.
-* True Distance: distance between two robots
+* True Distance: distance measured between two robots through motion capture data
 ### Output Specifications
 * Mean sensor noise for given distance and relative pose